Oni-kuki/RedTeam-Operator_Workstation/README.md

 > it may take some time the first time because it's necessary to download the box once, you can grab coffe or tea while you wait  :coffee:

 > [!CAUTION]
 > The Port `3389` can be opened for RDP if you work with VPS, remote acces machine or something like that.
+> (With "Security" of course, :expressionless: I don't think I should have to specify this, but I'm doing it anyway)

 ### After that
 Clone this repo or take just the `Vagrantfile`